MrSloth-dev/Zmux/README.md

         command: nvim README.md
 ```

-For now there isn't layout and split panes but will be implemented.
+Note: For now, there isn't layout and split panes but will be implemented.

 # Roadmap | TODO
 - [x] Create Session with `zmux <session_name>`